 Grandfather, Victor Rodriguez, teaches Spanish online to his grandchildren using Spanish for You!
 COVID changed schooling for his grandchildren this year.
-And so, his two sons, who live in different towns, asked him to teach a Spanish course to the kids via internet.
-Not only would teaching the course allow the kids to learn Spanish, it would also be a way for them to see each other during this time of social distancing.
+And so, his two sons, who live in different towns, asked him to teach a Spanish course to the kids via the internet.
+Not only would teaching the course allow the kids to learn Spanish, but it would also be a way for them to see each other during this time of social distancing.

 When Victor told me about what he was doing and began sharing some of his Spanish online class experiences, I asked if he might like to write a guest blog post on Spanish for You!
 I thought it would provide others with ideas on how they can share their gift of language by doing Spanish online with family and/or friends, and connect in this enriching way during this time of social distancing.
 Here is the post he wrote:

 by Victor Rodriguez, Grandfather of 4 Lucky Kids!

 “El pavo y yo estamos en la chimenea.”
 Did you say, “The turkey and I are in the fireplace?”
 Yes, indeed!
 This is one of the fun sentences heard in our Round Robin Spanish Thanksgiving sentence game.
 COVID changed schooling for my grandchildren this year.
 One grandson is in 8th grade, two are in 7th, and a granddaughter is in 5th grade.
 Their parents asked me to teach a Spanish course for the kids via the internet.
 I learned Spanish growing up and in school, and being recently retired, I said yes.

 I Chose Spanish for You! and Organized Our Spanish Online Class